urgain7/firstrepo/README.md

 # firstrepo
-this is my first repository
+This is my first repository.
+author-urgain mallik